ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 The Integration Test Harness (ITH) is evolving from a monolithic structure to a versatile platform.
-This transformation aims to provide generic tools for integration testing any Tango-based system within the SKA project
+This transformation aims to provide generic tools for integration testing any Tango-based system within the SKA project.

+In this document you can find an overview of the general ideas behind the ITH as a Platform, the structure of the platform and the development process.

+.. contents:: Table of Contents
+   :local:
+   :depth: 2

-For detailed concepts and practical examples, refer to the section: :doc:`platform-concepts/index`.
+For a more technical detailed explanation of the building blocks and how to use them, refer to the section: :doc:`platform-concepts/index`.

 From a Monolith to a Platform
 --------------------------------

-At the moment (27th January 2025),
+Before the ``0.4.0`` release, the ITH was a **Monolithic Test Harness** specifically designed for testing TMC in both Mid and Low environments.
-as you may see from other sections of the documentation, the ITH is essentially a large monolith that provides a set of facades, wrappers and actions to test TMC, integrated with CSP, SDP and the Dishes subsystems (in a Low environment, using software only and potentially including emulators).
-While this is a solid starting point, it is not what the ITH will be in the long term.
+As you can still see in other sections of the documentation, the *TMC Monolith* is a set of facades, wrappers and actions to test TMC, integrated with CSP, SDP, the Dishes and MCCS in both Mid and Low environments. **While this have been a solid starting point, it is not what the ITH will be in the long term.**

-In the long term, the ITH should be seen as a platform that provides a set of generic tools to integration test potentially any Tango-based system, covering a wide range of use cases within the SKA project.
+In the long term, the ITH should be seen as a *platform* that provides a *set of generic tools* to integration test potentially any Tango-based system, covering a *wide range of use cases within the SKA project*.
 To achieve this, we plan to gradually re-write the ITH to follow the *"as a Platform"* approach, as described in the book `Team Topologies <https://teamtopologies.com/>`_.